CASE STUDY

 • The F&G Study suggests the location, type, and number of detectors that need to be installed across various areas.

-• Leaving no stone unturned in analyzing every possible risk that could cause the release or ignition of flammable gas.
+• Leaving no stone unturned in analysing every possible risk that could cause the release or ignition of flammable gas.

 • Conducting extensive simulations to determine the potential impact of any gas leakage and assessing the severity of any hazardous situation that may arise within the project premises.